-- Space plants in rows, spaced 5 feet between plants.
-If planting more than one row, leave about 8 feet between rows for adequate circulation and to accommodate vigorous growth.
+- Space plants in rows, spaced five feet between plants.
+If planting more than one row, leave about eight feet between rows for adequate circulation and to accommodate vigorous growth.

 - Apply a balanced 10-10-10 fertilizer one month after planting, between 6 to 12 inches from the plant.

-- Water plants about 1-2 inches deep each week.
+- Water plants about one to two inches deep each week.